eclipse-leda/leda-distro/resources/docker/README.md

 - A recent Docker and Docker Compose Plugin version (compose file is using build secrets).
 - A potent host machine, e.g 16 vCPU, 32 GB RAM

-# Plain Docker

-If you want to run a single instance, without the MQTT or WebServer infrastructure, you can do so by running a single Docker container directly:

-    docker run --privileged ghcr.io/eclipse-leda/leda-distro/leda-x86

 # Docker Compose - General Usage

 Starting up Docker Compose: